 However, the orientation and distribution of micro-cracks remains unknown.
 Based on our microstructural analysis, the concept of micro-cracking can be applied in slightly modified form compared to the theory previously formulated for hard, brittle rocks: Tensile cracks form as obliquely – instead of vertically – oriented cracks leading to a non-linear increase of bulk radial extension and a simultaneous reduction in stiffness based on the axial strain response.
 The process of crack nucleation coincides with the onset of volumetric dilation, i.e. the deviation from linearity of the bulk volumetric strain (Amann et. al, 2011), and it is interpreted as a non-localised process within the sample.

 Towards an advanced deformation stage, these cracks localise along distinct planes within the sample and ultimately develop to macroscopic shear planes as observed on both hard rocks (Lockner et al., 1992; Tapponier and Brace, 1976) and other shales (Sarout et al., 2017).
 Our microstructural analysis showed an increased number of micro-cracks in vicinity of the macroscopic shear fracture, which supports the model of crack localisation.
-Furthermore, anastomosing crack networks (Fig. 4) support the assumption that single tensile-mode cracks growed during progressive deformation, changeed into hybrid-mode with a shear component and coalesced to develop larger deformation bands or, once fully developed, shear zones.
-The deformation bands are therefore interpreted to have formed from multiple, coalescing micro-cracks as supported by the fact that some immature bands still contain undeformed fragments of the host rock.
-Adjacent tips of micro-cracks joined by both brittle and ductile deformation mechanisms on the grain scale.
+Furthermore, anastomosing crack networks (Fig. 4) support the assumption that the single tensile-mode cracks formed in pre-failure, progressive deformation, changed into hybrid-mode with a shear component and coalesced to develop larger deformation bands or, once fully developed, shear zones.
+The deformation bands are therefore interpreted to have formed from multiple, coalescing micro-cracks as supported by the fact that some immature bands still contain undeformed microlithons of the host rock.
+Adjacent tips of micro-cracks likely joined by both brittle and ductile deformation mechanisms on the grain scale.
 Once these deformation bands were established, shear strain localised within them and the internal structure became disrupted.
 Shear movement along the deformation band boundary could be inferred from bending of clay particles (Fig. 5, 6(c), 8) and the highly strained and stretched fossil shell fragments (Fig. 8(c’) and 8(c’’)).
 Furthermore, the internal microstructure within these bands, i.e. the porous rims, the cracks around and through larger particles, and the random distribution of such, indicated cataclastic flow by grain rotation and material destruction.
 Correlation indicators for absolute shear displacement within and along these zones were missing.
-However, if strain would have localise within and along these bands, estimations derived from the amount of maximum principal strains during the test and the orientation of the deformation bands would yield in an accommodation of maximum 0.4 % shear strain along these zones.
+However, if strain would have localised within and along these bands, estimations derived from the amount of maximum principal strains during the test and the orientation of the deformation bands would yield in an accommodation of maximum 0.4 % shear strain along these zones.

 At the confining stress tested, OPA typically shows a brittle bulk mechanical behaviour with ongoing deformation beyond peak stress resulting in a stress decrease to residual strength (Wild and Amann, 2018; Giger et al., 2018; Favero et al., 2018).
 The deformation structures presented in this study support the strain softening behaviour and a reducing frictional resistance: Cohesional bonds were partly lost within the observed deformation bands by intergranular fractures and grain rotation, and clay particle rotation led to an alignment parallel to the deformation band enhancing clay-layer sliding.
 In this regime, we hypothesize that the deformation bands would continuously be sheared and form a macroscopic shear band through the sample in the post peak region (Morgenstern and Tchalenko, 1967).